 The Capitol Building—Expansions and Additions

 One more expansion was made in the 1850s, necessitated by the growth of the nation.
 With expansion across the North American continent, there were more states and more territories that would become states.
 The number of senators and representatives was growing.
-So, new, larger, House and Senate Chambers were added.
+Thus, new, larger, House and Senate Chambers were added.
 This expansion doubled the size of the building.
-Suddenly, the small copper dome that Bulfinch had placed on top of the central building really looked rather small.
+Suddenly, the small copper dome that Bulfinch had placed on top of the central building looked rather small.

 The Capitol Rotunda—Paintings and Sculptures